 Definition Services related to the assessment and evaluation, treatment planning and individual and group therapy that address a student's mental, emotional, or behavioral disorders.

-Prescription Services must be prescribed/ordered by a licensed MD, licensed DO, licensed CRNP or licensed psychologist enrolled in the MA Program within the scope of his or her practice under state law.
-Provider Licensed Psychologist Qualifications PDE-Certified School Psychologist (CSPG No. 81) Documentation Copy of Department of State license showing full name and dates of of Credentials licensure reflecting the period services were provided, or a PDE certificate Maintained for a PDE-Certified School Psychologist.
-Onsite Individual or Individual or a group of two or more students Individual or a group of two or more students.
-Group Delivery Method Services may be delivered in person or through telemedicine.
-Examples of Services Administer Evaluations/Assessments Individual therapy or counseling Group therapy or counseling Crisis assistance Skills training designed to improve the basic functioning of the student in activities of daily and community living and improve social interaction with others Procedure H2027 U3 TM - Individual Service Codes H2027 TM/HQ - Group Service 96156 U4 TM - Initial Evaluation 96156 U3 TM - Re-Evaluation POS 02 is to be used when services are rendered via telemedicine.
+Prescription Services must be prescribed/ordered by a licensed MD, licensed DO, licensed CRNP, licensed Physician Assistant or licensed psychologist enrolled in the MA Program within the scope of his or her practice under state law.

+Provider Licensed Psychologist

+Qualifications PDE-Certified School Psychologist (CSPG No. 81)

+Documentation of Credentials Maintained Onsite Copy of Department of State license showing full name and dates of licensure reflecting the period services were provided, or a PDE certificate for a PDE-Certified School Psychologist.

+Individual or Individual or a group of two or more students.

+Group

+Delivery Method Services may be delivered in person or through telemedicine.

+Examples of

+Services Administer Evaluations/Assessments

+Individual therapy or counseling

+Group therapy or counseling

+Crisis assistance

+Skills training designed to improve the basic functioning of the student in activities of daily and community living and improve social interaction with others

+Procedure H2027 U3 TM - Individual Service

+Codes H2027 TM/HQ - Group Service

+96156 U4 TM - Initial Evaluation

+96156 U3 TM - Re-Evaluation

+POS 02 is to be used when services are rendered via telemedicine.

 Units of Service Individual Service: 15-minute Unit, Max.
 80 units per Day Group Service: 15-minute Unit, Max.
-48 units per Day Initial Evaluations: Per Evaluation, Max.
+48 units per Day

+Initial Evaluations: Per Evaluation, Max.
 1 per 180 Days Re-Evaluations: Per Evaluation, Max.
 1 per 30 Days

-Forms Psychological Services Log Psychological Evaluation Log
+Forms Psychological Services Log

+Psychological Evaluation Log